Unruh Civil Rights Act

 Under the Unruh Civil Rights Act, all persons are entitled to full and equal accommodations, advantages, facilities, privileges, or services in all business establishments, including both private and public entities.
 The Unruh Civil Rights Act protects all persons against arbitrary and unreasonable discrimination by a business establishment (Civil Code section 51).

 In cases alleging an Unruh Act violation, complaints must be filed with DFEH within one year from the date of the alleged discriminatory act.
-In cases alleging hate violence, complaints must be filed within one year of the day the victim becomes aware of the perpetrator’s identity, butnot more thanthree years from the date of injury.
 Please contact us immediately if there is any likelihood that this one-year period is about to expire.

 You may file a private lawsuit under the Unruh Act (business establishments).
 You are not required to file a complaint with Department and you do not need a Notice of Right to Sue.